 The housing and build also feels kind of cheap, but that is a given considering their price point.
 While Remington flat irons are suitable for most home users, their flat irons don’t hold heat as well after a longer period of time.

 Which Remington Hair Straightener Is Right For You?

 When investing in a flat iron, it is vital to keep your hair type in mind.

 Remington has a wide range of straighteners, and different models work best for certain hair types.

 Real pearls have been crushed and infused into its plates, which make the plates very smooth.
-This helps hair glide through the plates very smoothly without snagging, protecting delicate hair.
+It’s great on nearly all hair types and is one of their most bestselling models.

 All the flat irons in this article have been carefully chosen and reviewed, and are the best of the bunch that Remington has to offer.